mcboyd-bu/Website/docs/gettingStarted/computerSetup.rst

 You are now ready to clone your racecar repository and install the racecar command line tool.
 We recommend that you follow along with `this video <https://contoso.com>`_, which demonstrates the setup process.

-:download:`This webpage<tool_setup.html>` will show you how to setup the racecar tool and racecar repository.
+`This webpage </tool_setup.html>`_ will show you how to setup the racecar tool and racecar repository.